-Read about how Sara dealt with the overwhelming experience of helping her boyfriend with depression, and the lessons she learnt in the process.
+Read about how Sara dealt with the overwhelming experience of helping her depressed boyfriend, and the lessons she learnt in the process.

 This can help if:

 - your boyfriend has depression and you want to know more

 - you’re worried about someone who might have depression